tumi8/siblings/README.md

 # Large-Scale Classification of IPv6-IPv4 Siblings with Variable Clock Skew

-This repository hosts data and code for our research paper *Large-Scale Classification of IPv4-IPv6 Siblings with Nonlinear Clock Skew* to appear at [TMA'17](http://tma.ifip.org/main-conference/).
-You can obtain a preprint from [arXiv](https://arxiv.org/abs/1610.07251).
+This repository hosts data and code for our research paper *Large-Scale Classification of IPv4-IPv6 Siblings with Nonlinear Clock Skew* presented at [TMA'17](http://tma.ifip.org/main-conference/).
+You can obtain a preprint from [arXiv](https://arxiv.org/abs/1610.07251), and slides, data, talk recording and more from [our website](https://net.in.tum.de/projects/gino/)

-The developments in the *passive_detection* folder have happened past the TMA submission, checkout commit f2de1e9 to get the TMA version without additions.
+**News:**

+* 2017-07: We have developed a tool that allows sibling classification based on passive observations only and on few datapoints (5-6 TCP Timestamp packets).
+It is contained under the folder *passive_detection*.
+* 2017-06: Linux Kernel 4.10 will introduce randomized timestamps.
+Our TMA slides discuss this and its implications.

 # Brief description